 It has been nothing less than tragic for James’ family and friends to see him in his current condition.
 James lived an active lifestyle, enjoying the outdoors through mountain biking, skiing, white water rafting and just being in the mountains.
 He is now confined to his bed and unable to communicate while his brain recovers from this devastating injury.
 The outpouring of support from James’ friends, acquaintances, and the communities in Wilkes and West Virginia has been nothing less than amazing.
 The family has truly been comforted by the prayers lifted up on their behalf.

 It was out of this support that the James F. Caudill Traumatic Brain Injury Foundation was born.
 It became quickly evident in the days following his injury that many people wanted to come alongside James and his family to support them.
 The foundation provides an avenue for those wishing to support James and other victims of traumatic brain injuries.
 It also allows the family to pass along a simple, yet powerful message: Wear a helmet.
 It is possible that this tragic result could have been avoided if James had simply worn a helmet.
-That’s why our motto at the C Foundation is simple, “Be headstrong; Wear a helmet.”
+That’s why our motto at the C Foundation is simple, “Keep Your Head In The Game.”
 We thank you for your support.

 The team at the C Foundation: